Sweden is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations

-The follow-up to the last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Sweden was undertaken by the Financial Action Task Force (FATF) in 2018.
-According to the follow-up Evaluation, Sweden was deemed Compliant for 15 and Largely Compliant for 21 of the FATF 40 Recommendations.
+The last follow-up to the last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Sweden was undertaken in 2020.
+According to the follow-up Evaluation, Sweden was deemed Compliant for 14 and Largely Compliant for 23 of the FATF 40 Recommendations.
 It was deemed Highly effective for 1 and Substantially Effective for 4 of the Effectiveness & Technical Compliance ratings.

 There are no international sanctions currently in force against this country.